Tampere-University-Urban-Physics/fundamentals-of-gis/Content/3_Exercise.md

 ### 1.1.
 Getting familiar with the data

 1. Download 3_Exercise_data.zip from the [Github repository](https://github.com/Tampere-University-Urban-Physics/fundamentals-of-gis/tree/master/Data), save it in a folder for this exercise, and extract the contents from the zip.
+Add the data to your GIS project.

 2. **Go through the attribute table and use the pdf-files to decipher the meanings of each field**.
 The attribute table consists of a few themes (recognizable by the prefixes) and slightly over 100 fields.
 	- The fields we’re using depict the following: